truenas/middleware/docs/userguide/truenas_sharing.rst

 The rest of this section describes these steps in more detail.

 .. note:: if the system has been licensed for Fibre Channel, the screens will vary slightly than those found in the rest of this section.
 Refer to the section on
-   :ref:`Fiber Channel Ports` for details.
+   :ref:`Fibre Channel Ports` for details.

 .. _Target Global Configuration: